prisma/prisma/TESTING.md

 Something is broken?
 You built a new feature?
 It's time to write a test!
 But where?

-Everything related to working with specific frameworks like Next.js or deploying to Netlify should be covered by an [End-to-End Test](https://github.com/prisma/ecosystem-tests).
+Everything related to working with specific frameworks like Next.js or deploying to Netlify should be covered by an [Ecosystem Test](https://github.com/prisma/ecosystem-tests).

 Everything that is more basic functionality like a specific query or feature, that doesn't need a platform specific test (yet) should get a test in the `prisma/prisma` repo.